How Much Does Homeschooling Cost?

 Some require that you register with a homeschool association, which provides group learning opportunities.
 The Atlanta Homeschool Cooperative charges $20 annually per family for membership, along with registration fees for classes.
 The cost for the first child is $60, the second and third are $45 each, and additional children are $15.
 Classes themselves are $10 each.
 If the family enrolls in membership, but not in classes, there is a $75 fee.

-Some families will also become members at museums, zoos, or aquariums for hands-on learning.
+Some families will also become members at museums, zoos, and aquariums for hands-on learning.
 Zoo Atlanta membership is $129 annually for two adults and up to four children under 18 years old.
 The Fernbank Museum of Natural History in Atlanta costs $120 a year per family.
 The Georgia Aquarium membership is $279.99, plus tax for a family of four.

 4. Lost Wages